Nish0483/ERC3525-fractional-NFT/README.md

-* safeTransferFrom

-Safely transfers ownership of a specific token from one address to another.
+* safeTransferFrom : Safely transfers ownership of a specific token from one address to another.

-* approve(address to_, uint256 tokenId_)

-Approves another address to spend the fractional value of a specific token.
+* approve(address to_, uint256 tokenId_) : Approves another address to spend the fractional value of a specific token.

-* getApproved(uint256 tokenId_)

-Returns the address approved to spend the fractional value of a specific token.
+* getApproved(uint256 tokenId_)  : Returns the address approved to spend the fractional value of a specific token.

-* setApprovalForAll(address operator_, bool approved_)

-Sets or unsets the approval of a specific address to spend the fractional values of all tokens owned by the sender.
+* setApprovalForAll(address operator_, bool approved_) : Sets or unsets the approval of a specific address to spend the fractional values of all tokens owned by the sender.

-* isApprovedForAll(address owner_, address operator_)

-Returns true if the specific address is approved to spend the fractional values of all tokens owned by the owner.
+* isApprovedForAll(address owner_, address operator_) : Returns true if the specific address is approved to spend the fractional values of all tokens owned by the owner.

-* totalSupply()

-Returns the total number of tokens in existence.
+* totalSupply()  : Returns the total number of tokens in existence.

-* tokenByIndex(uint256 index_)

-Returns the token ID at a specific index in the global tokens list.
+* tokenByIndex(uint256 index_) : Returns the token ID at a specific index in the global tokens list.

-* tokenOfOwnerByIndex(address owner_, uint256 index_)

-Returns the token ID at a specific index in the tokens list of a specific owner.
+* tokenOfOwnerByIndex(address owner_, uint256 index_) : Returns the token ID at a specific index in the tokens list of a specific owner.

-* function _approve(address to_, uint256 tokenId_) public virtual

-Internal function to approve another address to spend the fractional value of a specific token.
+* function _approve(address to_, uint256 tokenId_)  : Internal function to approve another address to spend the fractional value of a specific token.

-* function _approveValue(uint256 tokenId_, address to_, uint256 value_) public virtual

-Internal function to approve another address to spend a 'specific' fractional value of a specific token.
+* function _approveValue(uint256 tokenId_, address to_, uint256 value_) : Internal function to approve another address to spend a 'specific' fractional value of a specific token.

-* _clearApprovedValues(uint256 tokenId_)

-Internal function to clear all approved values for a specific token.
+* _clearApprovedValues(uint256 tokenId_) : Internal function to clear all approved values for a specific token.

-* _existApproveValue(address to_, uint256 tokenId_)

-Internal function to check if a specific address is approved to spend a specific fractional value of a token.
+* _existApproveValue(address to_, uint256 tokenId_) : Internal function to check if a specific address is approved to spend a specific fractional value of a token.

-* _checkOnERC3525Received(uint256 fromTokenId_, uint256 toTokenId_, uint256 value_, bytes memory data_)

-Internal function to check if the receiving contract supports ERC3525Receiver and invoke its onERC3525Received function.
+* _checkOnERC3525Received(uint256 fromTokenId_, uint256 toTokenId_, uint256 value_, bytes memory data_) : Internal function to check if the receiving contract supports ERC3525Receiver and invoke its onERC3525Received function.

-* _checkOnERC721Received(address from_, address to_, uint256 tokenId_, bytes memory data_)
-Internal function to check if the receiving contract supports ERC721Receiver and invoke its onERC721Received function.
+* _checkOnERC721Received(address from_, address to_, uint256 tokenId_, bytes memory data_) : Internal function to check if the receiving contract supports ERC721Receiver and invoke its onERC721Received function.

 ### Hooks

     Before Transfer Hooks
     _beforeValueTransfer(address from_, address to_, uint256 fromTokenId_, uint256 toTokenId_, uint256 slot_, uint256 value_)

     After Transfer Hooks
     _afterValueTransfer(address from_, address to_, uint256 fromTokenId_, uint256 toTokenId_, uint256 slot_, uint256 value_)

-* _mint(address to_, uint256 slot_, uint256 value_)

-Internal function to mint a new token with a specific slot and value.
+* _mint(address to_, uint256 slot_, uint256 value_)  :  Internal function to mint a new token with a specific slot and value.

 ~~~
 function _mint(address to_, uint256 slot_, uint256 value_) public virtual returns (uint256 tokenId)
 ~~~

-* _mintValue(uint256 tokenId_, uint256 value_)

-Internal function to update the fractional value of a specific token.
+* _mintValue(uint256 tokenId_, uint256 value_) : Internal function to update the fractional value of a specific token.

 ~~~
 function _mintValue(uint256 tokenId_, uint256 value_) public virtual
 ~~~

 * _mintToken(address to_, uint256 tokenId_, uint256 slot_)